perl11/cperl/STATUS.md

 * cperl specific toolchain modules, with support for cperl-only module versions with a 'c' suffix, and 10x faster JSON and YAML usage. (esp. with cpan).
-* many typed and modernized core modules, where signatures and types make sense, and cause not much trouble.
+* many typed and modernized core modules, where signatures and types make sense and cause not much trouble.
+* some security fixes for Unicode confusables, but more are needed (use strict 'names').

 Most of them only would have a chance to be merged upstream if a p5p committer would have written it.

 But some features revert decisions p5p already made.
 See [README.cperl](perlcperl.html).
-When in doubt I went with the decisions and policies perl5 made before 2001.
+When in doubt I went with the decisions and policies perl5 made before 2001, before p5p went downwards.
 It is very unlikely that p5p will revert their own design mistakes.
 It never happened so far.

 # Installation